UniversalDependencies/docs/treebanks/fo_farpahc/index.md

 ## Description

-UD_Icelandic-FarPaHC is a conversion of the [Faroese Parsed Historical Corpus (FarPaHC)](https://github.com/einarfs/farpahc) to the Universal Dependencies scheme.
+UD_Faroese-FarPaHC is a conversion of the [Faroese Parsed Historical Corpus (FarPaHC)](https://github.com/einarfs/farpahc) to the Universal Dependencies scheme.

 The conversion was done using [UDConverter](https://github.com/thorunna/UDConverter).